 - Click here for a full list of our dog walking rules

-Walking, Hiking and Trail Running: All of our preserves have trails for walking, hiking and running.
-Please be on the lookout for roots, long grass, vines and little critters.
-If you need help figuring out the best preserve for a walk or hike please take a look at our maps or ask one of our staff by email or phone at 847.234.3880 x71.
+Walking and Hiking: All of our preserves have trails for walking, hiking and running.
+Please stay on trail to protect the precious flora and fauna.
+If you need help exploring the best preserve for a walk or hike please take a look at our maps or ask one of our staff by email at email@example.com or phone at 847.234.3880.